 The fair value of the Company's other financial instruments, which include cash and cash equivalents, accounts receivable, and accounts payable and accrued liabilities approximate their carrying values due to their short term to maturity.
-Government and bank loan, and lease obligation are measured at amortized cost.
-The fair value of the government and bank loan and lease obligation approximate their carrying values as their interest rates are comparable to current market rates.
+Bank loan and lease obligation are measured at amortized cost.
+The fair value of the bank loan and lease obligation approximate their carrying values as their interest rates are comparable to current market rates.

-Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars unless otherwise stated)
+Notes to Consolidated Financial Statements For the three months ended December 31, 2022 and the years ended September 30, 2022 and 2021 (Expressed in thousands of United States dollars unless otherwise stated)

-15. Financial instruments (continued)
+13. Financial instruments (continued)

-15.1 Financial risk management objectives and policies
+13.1 Financial risk management objectives and policies